Synthesizing Attack-Aware Control and Active Sensing Strategies under Reactive Sensor Attacks: Synthesizing attack-aware strategies with active perception

-\begin{definition}[Belief-based Almost-Sure Winning Strategy/Region] Given the two-player game $\mathcal{G}$, a strategy $\pi_1$ is \emph{almost-sure winning} for P1 if by following $\pi_1$, no matter which strategy P2 selects, P1 can ensure to reach $q_F$ with probability one.
-A strategy is \emph{belief-based} if it satisfies the condition that for two states $(s,B), (s',B') \in Q_1$, if $B=B'$ then $\pi_1((s,B)) = \pi_1((s',B'))\subseteq \act_1$.

-A set of states from which P1 has a \emph{belief-based, almost-sure winning strategy} is called P1's almost-sure winning region with partial observation, denoted $\asw_1$. \end{definition} Note that any belief-based strategy is an observation-based strategy because the belief is constructed only using the observations of P1.
+\begin{definition}[Belief-based Almost-Sure Winning Strategy/Region] Given the two-player game $\mathcal{G}$, a strategy $\pi_1$ is \emph{almost-sure winning} for P1 if by following $\pi_1$, regardless of P2's strategy, P1 ensures to reach $q_F$ with probability one.
+A strategy $\pi_1$ is \emph{belief-based} provided that for two states $(s,B), (s',B') \in Q_1$, if $B=B'$ then $\pi_1((s,B)) = \pi_1((s',B'))$.
+A set of states from which P1 has a \emph{belief-based, almost-sure winning strategy} is called P1's almost-sure winning region with partial observation, denoted $\asw_1$. \end{definition} Note that any belief-based strategy is observation-based because the belief is constructed from P1's observations.
+Next, we prove that by solving the game $\mathcal{G}$ in Def.
+2, we can obtain a joint control and active sensing strategy to satisfy the objective against sensor attacks in the game $G$.

-\begin{theorem} If P1 has an almost-sure winning, memoryless, belief-based strategy $\pi_1$ in $\mathcal{G}$ for the reachability objective $\{q_F\}$, then P1 has an almost-sure winning strategy against any sensor attack strategy carried out by P2 with perfect observations in the game $G$. \end{theorem} \begin{proof} By the construction of the game $\mathcal{G}$, the event of reaching $q_F$ is conditioned on the event that a nature state $(s,B,a,\sense) \in Q_N$ where $\post_G(s,a)\cap F \ne \emptyset$ or $\post_G(s,a)\subseteq F$ is visited.
-Let $Y \subseteq Q_N$ be all nature states that can be reached prior to visiting $q_F$ given the almost-sure winning strategy.
+\begin{theorem} A belief-based almost-sure winning strategy to reach $\{q_F\}$ in P1's belief-based game $\calG$ is also almost-surely winning for P1 to visit $F$ in the game with partially controllable observation function game, $G$, regardless of the sensor attack strategy carried out by P2. \end{theorem} \begin{proof} By the construction of the game $\mathcal{G}$, the event of reaching $q_F$ is conditioned on the event that a nature state $(s,B,a,\sense) \in Q_N$ where $\post_G(s,a)\cap F \ne \emptyset$ or $\post_G(s,a)\subseteq F$ is visited.
+Let $Y \subseteq Q_N$ be all nature states that can be reached prior to visiting $q_F$ given the almost-sure winning strategy $\pi$.
 If $q_F$ is visited with probability one from any state in the almost-sure winning region, then the set $Y$ must be visited with probability one from any state in $\asw_1$.
 Let $p = \min_{(s,B, a,\sense)\in Y}\Pr(F\mid s,a)$ be the minimal probability of reaching $F$ from a state in $Y$.
-The probability of not reaching $F$ in $k$-th visits to $Y$ is smaller than $(1-p)^k$.
+The probability of not reaching $F$ in $k$ visits to $Y$ is smaller than $(1-p)^k$.
 In addition, if $F$ is not reached, the almost-sure winning strategy will reach some state $q' \in \asw_1$ from which $Y$ is visited again with probability one.
 Hence, the probability of eventually reaching $F$ is $\lim_{k\rightarrow \infty}1- (1-p)^k=1$.
+That is, $\pi$ is also almost-surely winning to visit $F$ in game $G$. \end{proof}